What is identity?

 Overidentification with work is a very common phenomenon, especially in advanced capitalistic societies.
 Many people don’t realise how strong this identification is until they’re forced to stop working for one reason or another – and suddenly they don’t know who they are or what to do with themselves.

-This can also happen to parents, particularly mothers, who overidentify with their role and find themselves at a loss when their children finally leave home.
+This can also happen to parents, particularly mothers, who overidentify with their role and find themselves at a loss when their children leave home.

-This overattachment can be caused by an obsessive, anxious nature or by deep-rooted insecurity, where the person needs their role, title or material things to give them a sense of self-worth and can even become aggressive if their status is challenged in any way.
+This overattachment can be caused by an obsessive, anxious nature or by deep-rooted insecurity, where the person needs their role, title or material possessions to give them a sense of self-worth and can even become aggressive if their status is challenged in any way.

 While these might sound like extreme cases, at various stages in life each one of us will identify with one or more external factors to some extent or another.
 And in the age of social media, many young and not-so-young people seem to have developed a tendency to identify with their internet persona: a contrived, manufactured presentation of the self.